-The Shuar of the Nangaritza valley have a comprehensive knowledge of plants and their utilization.
+In biodiversity-rich places local people usually have a detailed ecological knowledge e. g. of species, ecosystems, ecological relationships and historical or recent changes to them (e. g.
+Warren et al. 1995).
+This applies wholly to the Shuar communities.
+As traditional forest dwellers the Shuar of the Nangaritza valley have a comprehensive knowledge of plants and their utilization.
 All households make extensive use of forest products.
-According to the ethnobotanical survey, the actual inventory of traditionally used wild plants of the Shuar includes 211 species (Fig. 25.1).
-Most of the wild plants are used to supplement the diet (74).
+According to the ethnobotanical survey2, the actual inventory of traditionally used wild plants of the Shuar includes 211 species.
+Most of the plants are used to supplement the diet (74).
 Given the lack of state health care, medicinal plants also assume great significance (63).
 Many plants, too, are used as construction material (67), as tools and for handicrafts (37), as fuel, fodder or as ritual plants.
 The Shuar use forest products exclusively for their own needs, there is virtually no commercialization.